project-lux/lux-middletier/test/endpoints/README.md

 ### Response File Organization

-When response body saving is enabled, each test execution creates its own timestamped subdirectory with endpoint-specific subdirectories for response bodies:
+When response body saving is enabled, each test execution creates its own timestamped subdirectory with endpoint-specific subdirectories for response bodies, organized by provider within each endpoint:

 ```
 reports/